reficio/p2-maven-plugin/README.md

 Read further to fully understand why dependency management with Maven and Tycho is not that easy.

 ### Java vs. Maven vs. Eclipse RCP - dependency war
-In order to add a third-party dependency to an Eclipse RCP project it has to reside in a P2 update site.
+In order to add a third-party dependency to an Eclipse RCP project the dependency has to reside in a P2 update site.

-Eclipse (and other providers) provide a set of public update sites, but not all popular dependencies are there (that is the problem number #1).
-Pretty often there is also a need to add an internal depenency to your project - and it's not in a public P2 update site - what is pretty obvious.
+Eclipse (and other providers) provide a set of public update sites, but obviously not all popular and publicly available dependencies are there (that is the problem number #1).
+Pretty often you would also like to add a corporate / internal depenency - and you do not have to be a genius to figure out that it is not somewhere on the web…

-Since Eclipse RCP is an OSGi environment in order to add a dependency to a p2 update site the depenedncy has to be a OSGi bundle (that is the problem number #2).
+Since Eclipse RCP is an OSGi environment in order to add a dependency to a p2 update site the depenedncy has to be an OSGi bundle (that is the problem number #2).

-So, let's sum up for now: all my artifacts have to be OSGi bundles, but they are not bundles and they have to be located in a P2 site, but I don't have that site.
-How do I do that, you ask?
+So, let's sum up for now: all our artifacts have to be OSGi bundles, but they are not always bundles and they have to be located in a P2 site, but we do not have that site.
+How do we proceed then?

 It is not that difficult, there is a 'bnd' tool written by Peter Kriens that can transform your jars into bundles.
 There is also a convenience tool provided by Eclipse RCP that can generate a P2 site (in a cumbersome and painful way though).
-Both tools assume that all your jars/bundles are located in a local folder - which means that you have to download the artifacts yourself.
-You can use Maven you think.
-Yes that is true.
-But there is a significant difference in the way how Maven calculates the dependency tree (that is the problem number #3).
+Both tools assume that all your jars/bundles are located in a local folder - which means that you have to download them by-hand.
+You could use Maven to automate it a bit, but there is a significant difference in the way how Maven calculates a dependency tree and this is not alwyas compatible with the OSGi way (that is the problem number #3).
+Let us elaborate on it a bit more.

-In a P2 update site, you can have three versions of the same dependency, as your bundles may selectively include one class from version X, and a second class from version Y (that's normal in OSGi).
+In a P2 update site, there may be three versions of the same dependency, as bundles may selectively include one class from version X, and a second class from version Y (that is normal in the world of OSGi).
 In Maven, though, if you specify two version of a dependency only one of them will be fetched as you don't want to have two almost identical dependencies on your classpath (Java simply cannot deal with that).

-So in essence, to solve your problems you have to do three things by yourself:
+So in essence, to solve all problems mentioned above you have to do three things by-hand:

 * download all required dependencies to a folder,
 * recognize which dependencies are not OSGi bundles and bundle them using the 'bnd' tool,
 * take all your bundles and invoke a P2 tool to generate a P2 update site.

-Ufff, that is a mundane, cumbersome, repeatable and stupid activity that may take you a few hours - imagine that you have to do it multiple times…
+Ufff, that is a mundane, cumbersome, repeatable and stupid activity that may take you a few hours - imagine now that you have to do it multiple times…

 That's where p2-maven plugin comes into play.
 It solves problems #1, #2, #3 and does all the hard work for you.
 Isn't that just brilliant?
 I think it is... :)

 ## How to use it in 2 minutes?
-The last thing that you have to know is how to use the p2-maven-plugin.
-I prepared a quickstart pom.xml file so that you can give it a try right away.
-We're gonna generate a site and expose it using jetty-maven-plugin.
+Using p2-maven-plugin is really simple.
+I have prepared a quickstart pom.xml file so that you can give it a try right away.
+We're gonna generate a site and expose it using the jetty-maven-plugin.
 This example is located here: https://github.com/reficio/p2-maven-plugin/blob/master/examples/quickstart/pom.xml

 Here's the repo location where you can check the newest version id: http://repo.reficio.org/maven/org/reficio/p2-maven-plugin/